danneedebro/Text2Relap/Docs/Example3-Tanksystem-valve-closure/Readme.md

 ## Step 1: Create a new variable trip

+The input for a variable trip that is true >= 15 seconds looks like this `405  time  0   ge  null  0   15.00   n`

 ## Step 2: Create a new include file for valve V1

 ## Step 3: Generate input file and review output